FloatingBanana/FloatingBanana/README.md

 I'm a brazilian game developer that uses the LÖVE framework to make games.

-- 🌕 Lua programmer.
+- 🌕 C# programmer.
-- 🔭 I’m currently working on my engine.
+- 🔭 I’m currently working on [Kuro Level Editor](https://github.com/FloatingBanana/kuro-level-editor).
 - 🌱 I’m currently learning Blender and Monogame.
 - ⚡ Fun fact: It took me less than 2 seconds to create and decide to use this awesome name.

+More of my works on [Gamejolt](https://gamejolt.com/@FloatingBanana) and [Itch.io](https://floatingbanana.itch.io/)

 #### Languages
 ![Lua](https://img.shields.io/badge/-Lua-blue?style=flat&logo=lua&logoColor=white)